medic/cht-docs/content/en/apps/concepts/navigation.md

 - **Upward Replication**: Uploading all new or updated data from the device to the server.
 It includes a retry mechanism for handling larger data batches, ensuring a robust and reliable upload process.
 - **Downward Replication**: Downloading new or updated data from the server to the device.
 Downward replication may include the download of software updates to the CHT app when available.

-The CHT application manages data synchronization across two types of databases: the main application database and a meta database.
+The CHT application manages data synchronization across two types of databases:

 - **Main Application Database (`medic`)**: The main database that stores the primary data used by the application.
 It includes contacts, reports, messages, and other critical documents necessary for the core functionality of the application.
 This database is synchronized continuously to reflect changes to the application, such as new contact creations.
 Each user stores a subset of the main database which includes only the documents they're allowed to view.
 - **User-Metadata Database(`medic-user-{username}-meta`)**: Each user has a dedicated database that stores operational metadata, including [telemetry data]({{< relref "apps/guides/performance/telemetry" >}}) and error messages.
 Synchronization occurs at predefined intervals to ensure up-to-date monitoring and analysis.

-The CHT application has two different Sync Intervals:
-- **Regular Sync**: Occurs every 5 minutes.
-It replicates application data, including user-generated content and any changes to existing documents.
-- **Metadata Sync**: Occurs every 30 minutes, focusing on operational metadata rather than user-generated content.
-This ensures that telemetry data and system logs are regularly synchronized, providing insights into system performance and user activities

 #### Sync Status Notification